valentineezeh/crypto-quotes/README.md

 - The third party APIs is on a Basic plan which comes with access restrictions, making me not have full access to specific API endpoints.
 - Furthermore, because  of the usage of google's api, only a limited number of requests per day may be allowed.
 - The app is not fully responsive, it's designed for desktop viewing only.
+- The project is deployed on Railway which uses a free tier, so there might be some delays due to server response time.

 # To Install
 - Download or clone the repository